ecmanauten/exercises-1/README.md

 4. Write blueprint
 5. Code & test

+> What makes a good exercise?
+It should create an impression that every generated problem is unique.

 ## Roadmap
 - [ ] ES6 exercises
 - [ ] JS basics exercises